erinspace/autooai/README.md

 ### Failing tests

-There is a chance that your automatically created test will fail when run for the first time.
-If that's the case, you can create a new vcr file that will hopefully work.
+There is a chance that your automatically created test will fail in scrAPI when run for the first time.
+If that's the case, you can create a new vcr file in scrAPI that will hopefully work.

 - Delete the old vcr file inside ```scrapi/tests/vcr/shortname.py```
 - Change the date within the "freeze time" decorator on line 14 to a date where you know the harvester had results.
 For example: ```@freeze_time("2014-03-15)```